 Appeals and review processes in the Magistrates Court

 If you are dissatisfied with the outcome of your case in the Magistrates Court, you may have the right to appeal or request a review.
-The appeals and review processes are governed by the Magistrates Court Rules Act.
+The appeals and review processes are governed by the Magistrates’ Courts Act 32 of 1944 and the Magistrates’ Courts Rules.

 The process for appealing or requesting a review varies depending on the circumstances of the case.
 It is important to seek legal advice if you are considering an appeal or review.